|GOODS South WFC3 ERS Details 1 [Courtesy NASA]|

 For additional details, see Progress.

-It is important to recognize that modern science and mathematics cannot "prove" that God exists, but neither can it "prove" that there is no transcendent being overseeing creation.
-Science has proven to be a powerful tool to probe the workings of the universe, but it can say nothing about the ultimate purpose of the universe, and can only provide incidental direction for morality, ethics or the meaning of life.
-Similarly, religious prophets since the beginning of civilization have probed the grand questions of existence, but the Bible and other scriptures of the world's great religions provide no clues as to the mass of the electron or the equations of general relativity.
-In general, there is nothing in modern science that is fundamentally anti-religious or in any way negates the many positive aspects of living a moral, charitable, purposeful life; and there is nothing in modern religion that is fundamentally anti-science or should in any way stand in the way of scientific progress.
+Modern science is the most powerful tool known to explore the physical laws and processes that govern the universe.
+Yet it can say next to nothing about charity, moral values or the ultimate meaning of existence, nor were its methods ever designed to probe such fundamental questions [Boudry2018].
+Similarly, religion through the ages has addressed morality and meaning, and is a powerful force for charity worldwide, but scriptures and theology alone provide no clues as to the mass of the electron, the equations of general relativity, or the date of the Cretaceous-Tertiary extinction.
+There is nothing in modern science that is fundamentally anti-religious or in any way negates the many positive aspects of living a moral, charitable, purposeful life; and there is nothing in modern enlightened religion that is fundamentally anti-science or should by any means stand in the way of scientific progress.

 On the other hand, I maintain that the cosmic religious feeling is the strongest and noblest motive for scientific research. ...
 Those whose acquaintance with scientific research is derived chiefly from its practical results easily develop a completely false notion of the mentality of the men who, surrounded by a skeptical world, have shown the way to kindred spirits scattered wide through the world and through the centuries.
 Only one who has devoted his life to similar ends can have a vivid realization of what has inspired these men and given them the strength to remain true to their purpose in spite of countless failures.
 It is cosmic religious feeling that gives a man such strength.

-The late astronomer Carl Sagan expressed this same idea in the following terms [Sagan1994, pg.
+The astronomer Carl Sagan expressed this same idea in the following terms [Sagan1994, pg.
 52]: